idleberg/sublimetext-gruntfile.js/README.md

 Next time when you're creating a package for Sublime Text, you can use the `Fetch: Package` command to download all files from this repository to your current project folder.

 Be careful if your existing project contains the files `.gitignore`, `.travis.yml`, `Gruntfile.js` or `package.json`, as these *will be* overwritten using Fetch!

-## Contributions

-I guess it would be more convenient to turn this into a Sublime Text package, but I don't have enough experience yet to get there.
-A good starting point could be a modified version of the [Nettuts+ Fetch](https://github.com/weslly/Nettuts-Fetch) package.
-If you know Python and would like to help, please get in touch!

 ## License